 Pounding and brining the chicken breasts are a great way to make sure your chicken is juicy and tender when baked.
 But there’s another piece to the puzzle.
 You don’t want to overcook them!
 The best way to make sure you don’t is to use a thermometer.

 A thermometer will let you know exactly when the chicken is perfect.
 Not undercooked and not overcooked.
 Juicy and tender!
-I have this one and love it.
 My oven also came with a probe that I use sometimes when baking.

 Finally, the last secret to a perfectly juicy chicken breast is to let it rest for a few minutes after removing it from the oven.
 This allows the muscle to relax and retain its juices.